 The dengue virus is primarily transmitted through the bite of an infected Aedes aegypti (main vector) or, less widespread, Aedes albopictus mosquito.
 There is no epidemiologically important animal reservoir.
-Aedes aegypti is found worldwide between latitudes 35°N and 35°S, and dengue is currently considered endemic in approximately 128 countries, covering at least 40% of the world's population.
+Aedes aegypti is found worldwide between latitudes 35°N and 35°S, and dengue is currently considered endemic in over 140 countries, covering at least 40% of the world's population.
+However Aedes albopictus has undergone a dramatic global expansion facilitated by human activities, in particular the movement of used tyres and bamboo.
+Together with passive transit via public and private transport, this has resulted in a widespread global distribution of Aedes albopictus, now listed as one of the top 100 invasive species.